Roles Based Access Control (RBAC)

 BastionXP Role Based Access Control

-Next, you need to apply the role to users who perform that role in your team or organization.
-For example, user James ([email protected]) needs to be assigned the role admins.
-So you need to go to the "Team" section, add a new user named James with email ID [email protected].
-If the user James already exists in your "Team" table, you then simply edit the user James, use the dropdown box to select and add the role admins to him and save it.
+You can apply the role to an IdP user group that performs that role in your team or organization.
+For example, IdP user group db-admins needs to be assigned the role db-admins.
+So you need to go to the "Groups" tab from the web portal, simply select and edit the SCIM provisioned group db-admins, use the dropdown box to select and add the role db-admins to it and save it.

-Now when James executes the bsh login --proxy bastionxp.example.com command to generate short-lived SSH client certificates, the BastionXP gateway would retrieve his assigned roles, finds the corresponding logins or login names and uses the logins to create a new SSH client certificate.
+Now, going back to our example, when user James, who is part of the SCIM IdP user group db-admins, executes the bsh login --proxy bastionxp.example.com command to generate short-lived SSH client certificates, the BastionXP gateway would retrieve his group membership from SCIM IdP DB, finds the corresponding group-to-roles mappings, finds the corresponding logins or login names for each role and uses the logins to create a new SSH client certificate.
 For example, an SSH client certificate generated for James will have the following principals: [james, admin, root, ec2-admin, gcp-admin] in it.

 The generated SSH client certificate can be used to login to any server or VM in your organization that trusts BastionXP PKI/CA and has a login user named james, admin, root, ec2-admin or gcp-admin.
 James cannot login to the server as any other login user using the SSH client certificate.